 - Think about what you can do next, even if it’s a small action, to cope with the circumstances

-Process your hurt and figure out how to manage your anger instead of resorting to unhealthy ways to deal with the pain.
-You might not be able to communicate how you feel to the person who caused you emotional pain but don’t let yourself feel alone.
+We will deal with the “How do you make someone realize they hurt you?” problem later when you feel ready for the confrontation emotionally.
+But first, process your damaged feelings and manage your anger instead of resorting to unhealthy ways to deal with the pain.
+You might not be able to communicate how you feel to the person who caused you emotional pain, but don’t let yourself feel alone.

 3. Try to see things from the perspective of the person who hurt you emotionally

-When we experience emotional pain, we tend to put all the blame on the person who hurt us.
-We think they’re terrible and insensitive, which usually prevents us from thinking about the situation from their perspective.
-However, sometimes, a shift in that mindset can help.
-Nandita suggests that you “try to look at the situation from the other person’s point of view” if you want to deal with the hurt.
+When it emotionally hurts, we tend to put all the blame on the person who hurt us.
+We think they’re terrible and insensitive, which usually prevents us from shifting our mindset.
+Nandita suggests, “Try to look at the situation from the other person’s point of view if you want to deal with the negative emotions.”

-She explains, “When it comes to emotional hurt, more often than not, people don’t realize that their words and actions have had a terrible effect on their friend or partner.
+She explains, “When it comes to emotional neglect and hurt, more often than not, people don’t realize that their words and actions have had a terrible effect on their friend or a romantic partner.
 It is often unintentional, which is why you should initially give them the benefit of doubt.”

 It is possible that they may have had a bad day or were going through something traumatic themselves, which caused them to react in the way they did.
 They may have been joking around, unaware that their words could cause so much hurt to you.
-Talk to them, give them a chance to explain themselves, understand their perspective, and let them know that their words/actions hurt you a lot emotionally.
+So, how to tell someone they hurt you?
+Talk to them, give them a chance to explain themselves.
+Try to understand that person’s feelings and perspective, and let them know that their words/actions hurt you a lot emotionally.

 This is one of the most important things you need to do when someone hurts you emotionally.
 We’re not saying that you weren’t the victim in the situation.
+Nor are we trying to trivialize your feelings.
 Yes, horrible things were said and done to you even though you weren’t at fault.
+But self-pity is never the answer if you want to come around from that episode and move forward with your life.

-But Nandita says that feeling bad for yourself or playing the blame game will only do you more harm than good and hold you back from healing.
-You need to take responsibility for your healing and happiness.
+As you learn how to get over hurt feelings, Nandita reminds you that pitying yourself or playing the blame game will only do you more harm than good and hold you back from healing.
+You need to take responsibility for your recovery and happiness.
 You may not be responsible for what happened to you, but you can’t let someone else’s actions of the past overpower your present.
 Don’t let the hurt become your identity.

 5. Focus on your happiness and well-being

-When someone hurts your feelings and doesn’t care, you might want to isolate yourself and not do anything that you enjoy.
+When someone hurts your feelings and doesn’t care about what they did, you might want to isolate yourself and not do anything that you enjoy.
+Some of us even go to the extent of cutting off other relationships and secluding ourselves in a cocoon.
 Don’t do this.
+Don’t let the hurt or the guilt trip dim everything around you that brings you happiness.
 It is detrimental to your physical and mental well-being.
-Make a little room for some happiness amidst the gloom.
+Make a little room for some self-love amidst the gloom.

-Nandita says, “You have to focus on yourself.
-It can be devastating and distressing to be hurt emotionally but you still have to focus on self-care.
+Nandita tells you how to deal with emotional pain in a relationship: “You have to focus on yourself.
+It can be devastating and distressing to be hurt emotionally, but you still have to finds moments of self-care.
 Try to follow your routine as much as possible.
-Don’t skip your workouts and meals or sleep hungry.
+Even if you are hurt by someone you love deeply and it stings every time you think about it, try not to skip your workouts and meals or sleep hungry.
 A routine helps you be more in control of yourself and overcome the hurt in a better manner.
 So, go ahead and pamper yourself as much as you can.”

-We’re sure there are things you do or positive activities you indulge in whenever you feel upset or you have some spare time on your hands.
-There’s so much you could do to uplift your mood and comfort yourself, like:
+We’re sure there are positive activities you indulge in whenever you feel hurt or even when you have some spare time on your hands.
+There’s so much you could do to uplift your mood and comfort yourself rather than sinking in self-pity, like:

 - Watching the sunset